Code-Inside/Blog/_drafts/2017-08-18-identityserver3-webapi-webapp-wpfapp-ohmy.md

         }
     }

-It is important to use the correct "clientIds" and URLs as configured in the IdentityServer.
+It is important to use the correct "clientIds" and URLs as configured in the IdentityServer, otherwise you will receive errors from the IdentityServer.

+### The 'WpfClient' Project

+This project is a small version of the original [WpfOidcClientPop](https://github.com/IdentityServer/IdentityServer3.Samples/tree/master/source/Clients/WpfOidcClientPop) sample.
+The idea behind this sample is that a user can sign in with his regular account.

+__Auth via browser:__

+Instead of a Loginname/Password form rendered from the WPF app itself the authentication is delegated to a embedded browser control.
+Another option is to delegate it to the "real" installed browser, but this is another topic.
+The Microsoft Account login in Visual Studio is made that way or think of any popular "Facebook-Login" mobile app on your phone: The auth-process is basically a typical Web signin.

+This scenario is also convered as a offical [OpenID Connect specification](https://tools.ietf.org/wg/oauth/draft-ietf-oauth-native-apps/).
+In WPF your best and easiest choice would be the [IdentityModel.OidcClient2](https://github.com/IdentityModel/IdentityModel.OidcClient2) package.